thesheff17/load_testing/README.md

 I want to be able to do the following things:
 - read logs off file system as fast as possible
-- generate a data structure that counts the number IP adrress hits
+- generate a data structure that counts the number IP address hits
-- prints or writes the top 10 IP addresses to a screen or file
+- prints or writes the top 10 IP addresses to the screen or file system

 Please make pull request if you see faster ways of doing this.